This country-specific Q&A provides an overview to tax laws and regulations that may occur in Romania.

 The general rule is that the dividend is subject to 5% WHT irrespective of the tax residence of the taxpayer.
 However, this can be reduced to lower rates and even eliminated under certain conditions.

-From a tax perspective, Romania offers a competitive environment centered on the flat tax rate of 16% applicable (with some exceptions) to income of individuals, corporate profits and capital gains.
+From a tax perspective, Romania offers a competitive environment centered on the flat tax rate of 16% applicable to corporate profits and capital gains.
+Generally, income of individuals is taxed at a flat rate of 10%.
 In addition, there are several advantages for investors in Romania, as follows:

-- Salary tax exemption for employees working as IT programmers.
-This incentive was introduced in the tax legislation approximately 15 years ago, attracting a lot of international companies to create IT hubs in Romania.
+- Salary tax exemption for employees working in the IT field.
+This incentive was introduced in the tax legislation approximately 17 years ago, attracting a lot of international companies to create IT hubs in Romania.
 Combined with the fact that our country has very good IT schools, Romania is now a regional leader in software programming.
-Moreover, starting 2017, this incentive has also been extended to employees working in R&D activities developed in Romania.
+Moreover, starting 2017, this incentive was also extended to employees involved in R&D activities developed in Romania.

 - Companies investing in production equipment, IT equipment and software are exempted from corporate income tax for the part of the profits reinvested in such assets.
 This incentive was introduced in 2014, is applicable for an indefinite period of time and requires that such profits are kept in the company’s retained earnings during at least half of the useful life of the investments.
-Hence, a company doing such investment can postpone the payment of tax for the reinvested profits until the distribution of these profits as dividends.
+Hence, a company doing such investment can postpone the payment of tax for the reinvested profits until the moment when decide to distribute these profits as dividends.

 Regarding the main disadvantages, we can point out a certain degree of bureaucracy and lack of transparency in tax administration, combined with an aggressive approach of the tax authorities in case of tax audits.
-However, these problems can be overpassed with the support of good advisers or by referring the case to a Romanian or European court of justice.
+However, these problems can be overpassed with the support of good advisers or after a court case in the Romanian or European courts of justice.